Ascend/ModelZoo-TensorFlow/TensorFlow/built-in/cv/detection/CRNN_Kernel_ID0055_for_TensorFlow/README.md

 |     |-- tfrecords/
 ```

 If you wish, the network can also support synth90k dataset training.
-Place the dataset file `mnt` in `data/`  and refer to the source link:
+Place synth90k dataset file in `data/`  and refer to the source link:
 <https://github.com/MaybeShewill-CV/CRNN_Tensorflow>

 ### 3. Train